The most expensive men’s suits belong to the world of the famous and the super-rich.

 William Westmancott is a Savile Row bespoke tailor.
 He’s probably the most expensive tailor in the UK.
 Westmancott has made clothing for Michael Jackson, the British royal family, and the Sultan of Oman.

 His Ultimate Bespoke suits are expensive for many reasons.
 For a start, they’re three or four-piece instead of just two-piece.
 Each one takes his team over two hundred hours to design, tailor, and finish.

 The suits are made from ultra-lightweight fabric.
 They were initially designed with high-profile Middle Eastern and Russian tycoons in mind.

 Westmancott suits are fully bespoke, meaning they’re made to the client’s exact specifications.
 Most involve over eighty hours of labor.
 This is due to the hand-cutting and stitching together of more than one hundred and seventy fabric pieces.

 Every Westmancott suit comes with a unique guarantee.
 The company promises to carry out every adjustment and repair needed to keep the suit looking as good as new.
 All this is completely free of charge and for up to twenty years after purchase.

 5. Brioni Vanquish II

-This beauty didn’t quite make it into our list.
-But we couldn’t go without mentioning our personal favorite.
+This beauty is my personal favorite of the most expensive men’s suits.
 The Brioni Vanquish II sells for $43,000.
 And for what you get, it’s a snip.

 Brioni is probably the best-known men’s tailored clothing brand worldwide.
 The “power suit” was their original design, famous for the broad-shouldered, wide-chested jacket design.

 Brioni’s motto is “To Be One of a Kind,” and they certainly live up to the claim.
 They use special luxury fabrics and services that most other luxury brands wouldn’t dream of.

 For instance, the Brioni Vanquish II suit is made from a rare mix of truly decadent fibers.
 The suits are limited to just one hundred and fifty of each line, which only adds to the suits’ sheer elitism.

 The company also strives to bring younger suit wearers on board.
 Brioni launched the Senato, for example, a narrow cut suit with no pleats in the pants, with great appeal for younger wearers.